ConvertingSystemsInc/shop_display/README.md

 This project is a simple internal website for displaying useful information on a large TV on the shop floor.

+## How to run this project
+---

+To start the test server and make it available to other machines on the network, run

+`python3 manage.py runserver 0.0.0.0:8000`

 ## How to build this project
 ---
 ---